 The Company has various stock-based compensation plans for eligible employees.
 A description of the major plans is provided herein.

-The following table provides the stock-based compensation expense for awards under all plans, as well as the related tax benefit and excess tax benefit recognized in income, for the years ended December 31, 2020, 2019 and 2018:
+The following table provides the stock-based compensation expense for awards under all employee plans, as well as the related tax benefit and excess tax benefit recognized in income, for the years ended December 31, 2021, 2020 and 2019: